Sarah Elizabeth Townsend - Farmville

 Sarah was a 2018 graduate of Prince Edward County High School and 2018 graduate of Southside Virginia Community College Dual Enrollment Program.
 She was a junior at Murray State University, where she was studying Pre-Veterinary Medicine.
 She wanted to specialize in large animal medicine.
 Throughout her school career, Sarah was involved in Girl Scouts and various 4-H programs.
 In high school, Sarah played volleyball, she enjoyed photography, was a part of the National Honor Society and she was a member of the FFA.
 She volunteered as a Counselor in Training at Holiday Lake 4-H Center and eventually served as a camp counselor after high school.

-A service celebrating Sarah’s life and will be at Holiday Lake 4-H Center, Appomattox on Wednesday, April 7 at 11 a.m., with the Reverend’s Lyndsie Blakely and Rick Caldwell officiating service.
+A service celebrating Sarah’s life will be at Holiday Lake 4-H Center, Appomattox on Wednesday, April 7 at 11 a.m., with the Reverend’s Lyndsie Blakely and Rick Caldwell officiating the service.
 Interment will be private.
-Visitation will be at Puckett Funeral Home on Tuesday, April 6 from 6-8 pm.
+Visitation will be at Puckett Funeral Home on Tuesday, April 6 from 6-8 p.m.

-Memorial contributions can be made to the Virginia 4-H Foundation, Prince Edward County Extension Office, PO Box 322, Farmville, VA 23901 or Hidden Springs Sanctuary: Wildlife Rescue and Rehabilitation, 1950 Banton Road, Hopkinsville, KY 42240.
+Memorial contributions can be made to the Virginia 4-H Foundation, Prince Edward County Extension Office, P.O.
+Box 322, Farmville, VA 23901 or Hidden Springs Sanctuary: Wildlife Rescue and Rehabilitation, 1950 Banton Road, Hopkinsville, KY 42240.
 Puckett Funeral Home in Farmville is serving the family. www.puckettfh.com.

 Ruth Cox Wooten